Skip to content

 Why R32 Is Replacing R410A in Modern HVAC Systems

 R32 refrigerant is replacing R410A primarily because it has a significantly lower Global Warming Potential (GWP), making it a more environmentally responsible choice that aligns with international environmental regulations.
-While R410A has a GWP of 2088, R32's GWP is only 675—approximately one-third the environmental impact.
+While R410A has a GWP of 2088, R32’s GWP is only 675—approximately one-third the environmental impact.
 This dramatic reduction matters because the HVAC industry faces increasing pressure to reduce greenhouse gas emissions, and many countries, including the United States, are working toward phasing down high-GWP refrigerants.
 For homeowners in Edmond and Oklahoma City considering new air conditioning systems, understanding this transition helps you make informed decisions about long-term efficiency and environmental responsibility.
+(And no, despite what you may have read, R32 has not been banned.)

-The Technical and Efficiency Advantages of R32
+What Are the Technical and Efficiency Advantages of R32?

 Beyond environmental benefits, R32 offers several practical advantages that make it superior to R410A for residential cooling systems.
 R32 is a single-component refrigerant rather than a blend, which means it’s easier to reclaim, recycle, and recharge during service.
 This characteristic reduces costs and complications during maintenance visits.